shoelace-style/shoelace/source/docs/installing.md

 ### Building From Source

 To make the most out of Shoelace, you should build it from source.
 This will let you use future CSS features _today_, such as [CSS variables](https://www.w3.org/TR/css-variables/), [nesting](http://tabatkins.github.io/specs/css-nesting/), [color functions](https://drafts.csswg.org/css-color/#modifying-colors), [and more](http://cssnext.io/features/).
-It also gives you complete control over customimakes Shoelace fully customizable.
+It also gives you complete control over customizing Shoelace.

 The recommended way to build Shoelace is with [cssnext](http://cssnext.io/).
 There are instructions for webpack, gulp, grunt, browserify, and others located on the [setup page](http://cssnext.io/setup/).